 The diamond is the symbol of love.
 And here’s why!
-My father is a jeweler and on the day of my birth, my parents receive it as a present from their best jeweler friend, a diamond.
+My father is a jeweler and on the day of my birth, my parents receive as a present from their best jeweler friend, a diamond.
 Turning 21 years old my father gives me that stone in a solitaire ring and tells me this story.
 I am soooo happy with it.
 About 15 years later a thief steals my ring.
 When I hear this I lose my confidence in mankind at least for a few months.

-Later I wonder why I am so sad losing that ring.
+Later I wonder why I am so sad to lose that ring.
 Is it the value of it, or the symbolism?
 Maybe because I get it from my parents on my 21st birthday and there is no chance that I get such a present from them again?
 After a little while, I figure out that this ring is the symbol of love and that thief took that love from me.
 To be honest, I am still sad about that.

 What makes this gem a symbol of love?

 Diamond means in the old Greek language: ‘unbeatable’.
-And it is an unbeatable mineral: it exists only of carbon and ‘made’ in the deep layers of the earth.
+And it is an unbeatable mineral: it exists only of carbon and is ‘made’ in the deep layers of the earth.
 Under high pressure and very high temperature, you mine this gemstone.
-Only in a few places in the world, you find it (mostly in Africa).
+Only in a few places in the world, do you find it (mostly in Africa).
 That makes this gem very rare and expensive.
 On top of that only 15-20% of the stones that people find, are used to be cut and polished and make pieces of jewelry out of the material.